 That calm may at times be shattered, however, because as we’ve mentioned the infotainment system is a little too relaxed for comfort in its response, and the lack of physical buttons means that you need to fiddle around with touch-sensitive slider controls for regularly used functions, which can be frustrating while you’re driving, particularly at night, because curiously they’re not illuminated.

 Most ID.4 models feature a single motor powering the rear wheels.
 It delivers 146 bhp or 168 bhp in Pure and Pure Performance forms, and in both it’s powered by a 52kWh battery.
 Step up to Pro Performance level and the larger 77 kWh battery is combined with a 198 bhp version of the motor, which again feeds its output through the rear wheels exclusively.

 Choose entry level Life trim (formerly known as City) for your ID.4 and you then get to choose between the Pure, Pure Performance or Pro Performance motor options.
-Next up is Style trim, which is available with the Pure and Pure Performance set-ups and adds touches like more sophisticated front and rear lighting, including a snazzy illuminated strip running between the headlights and the VW roundel.
+These don look a little basic however, especially with the Next up is Style trim, which is available with the Pure and Pure Performance set-ups and adds touches like more sophisticated front and rear lighting, including a snazzy illuminated strip running between the headlights and the VW roundel.

 From a comfort and convenience perspective the Family and Max specification levels are as good as it gets.
 The latter lives up to its name with a no-holds-barred equipment list including extra home comforts like upgraded 14-way adjustable sport seats, a panoramic sunroof and an augmented reality head-up display, along with an array of upgrades to the ID.4’s already impressive arsenal of driver assistance and safety tech.
 Both these trims are paired only with the top 198 bhp Pro Performance drive system.